GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/demos/index.md

 {% Columns %}
 {% Column %}
-Summary reports are the result of the aggregation of aggregatable reports.
-When aggregatable reports are batched by a collector and processed by the aggregation service, a random amount of data is added to the resulting summary reports in order to protect user privacy.
+When aggregatable reports are batched by a collector and processed by the aggregation service, random data is added to the resulting summary reports in order to protect user privacy.
 Use Noiselab to experiment with different values to see the impact of noise.

 [Noise Lab](https://noise-lab.uc.r.appspot.com/?mode=simple)